Squarespace: How to sell high-risk products using Authorize.Net or NMI

-Have you recently built your high-risk e-commerce site on Squarespace only to realize that your available payment service options are limited to Stripe and PayPal?
-As many of you might already know, neither Stripe nor PayPal is capable of processing payments for many businesses in the high-risk industry.
-Most high-risk business types are listed within their “prohibited” categories or in violation of their allowed use policies.
+As many of you might already know, Stripe, Square, and PayPal do not process payments for many businesses in the high-risk industry.
+Numerous high-risk business types are listed within their “prohibited” categories or violate their allowed use policies.

-Many of our clients have asked us “what can I do to sell high-risk products on Squarespace without starting over by using a different shopping cart ?”
+Many of our clients have asked us, “How can I sell high-risk products on Squarespace without starting over with a new website?”

 If you have already created your site, you’ve probably invested a lot of care and time into creating the online store you’ve always imagined.
-Luckily, there is a way to keep using Squarespace while still selling your high-risk products and we are happy to help.
+Luckily, there is a way to keep using Squarespace while still selling your high-risk products.

-Many of you might already know that Squarespace has three main ways of accepting credit card payments for Squarespace merchants.
-Their official payment integrations include Apple Pay, Stripe, and PayPal.
-Stripe being one of the most popular choices.
+Many of you might already know that Squarespace has three main ways of accepting credit card payments for online merchants.
+Their official payment integrations include Square, Stripe, and PayPal.
+Stripe is one of the most popular choices.
 However, none of these Squarespace alternatives work for high-risk product sales.
-This means you need to find a Squarespace Stripe alternative.
+This means you need to find a Squarespace payment gateway alternative.

 With this in mind, let’s look at some of the best ways to accept payments for high-risk products while using Squarespace.
-We want to provide you with plenty of alternatives and find what credit card processor is best for your high-risk Squarespace website.
-These are the integration credit card processing alternatives we found that will work:
+We want to provide you with plenty of choices and find what credit card processing set up is best for your high-risk Squarespace website.

 - Embed WuFoo form payment collection on Squarespace